 Kobete is a meat-filled savory pie, a filling and hearty entree for a cold winter day.
-Nobody in our family is sure of the origins of this particular recipe.
 Similar kobete meat pies are made in Turkey with seasoned chicken as a filling.
-My husband’s mom’s version is quite different, featuring seasoned ground beef, potatoes, tomatoes and pine nuts.
-She is no longer with us, so sadly I can’t ask her about the dish.
-My best guess is that they had a friend, or neighbor, who shared the Turkish version of this recipe.
-Then my husband’s mom, a very creative cook, developed her own version.
-However it came to be, it is very tasty.
+My husband’s father lived in Turkey for a short time on his way back to Israel, and the Turkish influence made an impression on their family cuisine.
+Their family recipe for kobete is different than the standard Turkish version; it features seasoned ground beef, potatoes, tomatoes and pine nuts.
+It is very tasty.
 Every winter, without fail, my husband requests it.
 As soon as we got back from Israel, I knew I had to make it for him.

 This is a heavy entree, so best reserved for colder weather.
 The savory spiced meat, tomato and potato filling is hearty and full of flavor.
 A flaky, golden, sesame-coated crust bakes around the filling.
 I think this may very well be my husband’s all-time favorite dish.
 If he is having a rough week, a warm batch of kobete never fails to cheer him up.
 It’s cozy comfort food, just right for a chilly evening.